 NEA will build and complete 50 electric charging stations in Nepal in the next 6 months.
 The news will excite the prospects for electronic vehicles in Nepal and deservedly so.
-Nepal Electricity Authority had started establishing 50 EV (Electric Vehicle) chargers at 32 separate spots along the major highways last year.
+Nepal Electricity Authority started establishing 50 EV (Electric Vehicle) chargers at 32 separate spots along the major highways last year.
 As per the news, all of those electric charging stations will be ready within 6 months.

 One of the major reasons people have chosen to stay away from EVs is the lack of charging convenience.
 That concern can now subside for many as NEA’s project would cover long-distance riders across the highways.

 Charging Stations Along the Highways

-NEA is building charging stations along the highways to make them accessible to potentially every EV rider.
+NEA is building charging stations along the highways to make them accessible to possibly every EV rider.
 As per the plan, the authority is setting up 5 charging stations in each province.
 Kathmandu will have 10 and the remaining five will be set up as per the need.

-NEA has determined the charging spots on the designated areas.
+NEA has determined the charging spots in the designated areas.
 The authority has reached an agreement for the procurement of charging machines.
-Currently, it is connecting to connect the charging points to establish electricity.
+Currently, it is connected to connect the charging points to establish electricity.

 Some stations will require cables up to 200 meters which will require up to 6 utility poles.
 Some stations will have the capacity to charge 3 and others 6 vehicles simultaneously.
 Under this project, the East-West Highway, Prithvi Highway, BP Highway, and Madan Bhandari Highway among others will have charging stations set up.

 Asian Development Bank has extended financial support for this project.
 Each charging station will cost Rs.80 lakh.
-This will total 40 lakh for the planned 50 charging stations.
+This will total 40 lakhs for the planned 50 charging stations.

 Full Charge Won’t Take Long